celerity/celerity-runtime/README.md

   task/command graphs can have above which their GraphViz output will be omitted.
 - `CELERITY_DRY_RUN_NODES` takes a number and simulates a run with that many nodes without actually executing the commands.

-## Disclaimer

-Celerity is a research project first and foremost, and is still in early development.
-While it does work for certain applications, it probably does not fully support your use case just yet.
-We'd however love for you to give it a try and tell us about how you could imagine using Celerity for your projects in the future!